strmkn/Pumpt/privacy-policy.md

-# Privacy Policy — RepPilot
+# Privacy Policy — Pumpt

 *Last updated: 2026-02-28*

 ## Overview

-RepPilot is a workout tracking app developed by Sotaro Makino.
+Pumpt is a workout tracking app developed by Sotaro Makino.
 This policy explains what data the app collects and how it is handled.

 ## Data Collection

-RepPilot does **not** collect, transmit, or share any personal data with external servers or third parties.
+Pumpt does **not** collect, transmit, or share any personal data with external servers or third parties.

 ### Data stored on your device only